yschroe/chessalyzer.js/README.md

 -   [ ] Write Mocha tests
 -   [ ] Update jsdoc
 -   [ ] Track statistics for promoted pieces.
 Currently stats for those are not tracked
+-   [ ] Fix Bug: Profiling does not work during multicore analysis.